-The second reason why you should not spend much time in the sun is that sun can dry out your skin, making sebaceous glands produce even more sebum.
+The second reason why spending much time in the sun is one of many acne treatment mistakes is that sun can dry out your skin, making sebaceous glands produce even more sebum.
 In addition to that, it makes skin cells harden.
 This makes it more difficult for your skin to shed dead skin cells and clear from sebum on its own.
 As a result, you may see comedones on your skin.

 Thinking that their acne is caused by a disease